electron-utils/electron-profile/docs/profile-main.md

   - `path` string - The path for the register type.

 Register profile `type` with the `path` you provide.

+### profile.inherit

+  - `type` string - Current type
+  - `parent` string - The parent type

+Sets the parent of the given type.
+This allows you get profile value from your parent (even parent's parent profile) when the value not found in current profile.

 ### profile.reset ()